-Bayern Munich are the most decorated club in the history of German football with 29 Bundesliga titles, 20 DFB Cups, six European Cups and many more trophies in their collection.
-Some of the biggest names in coaching have also occupied the hot seat, with Julian Nagelsmann set to be the latest to lead the Bavarian juggernaut.
+Bayern Munich are the most decorated club in the history of German football with 32 Bundesliga titles, 20 DFB Cups, six European Cups and many more trophies in their collection.
+Some of the biggest names in coaching have also occupied the hot seat, with Thomas Tuchel currently at the controls of the Bavarian juggernaut.

 bundesliga.com looks at all the coaches to take charge of at least five games at Bayern in the Bundesliga era…

 Record (to 18 Oct.): 23 games - W14, D4, L5

 A UEFA Champions League winning coach with English Premier League side Chelsea, Tuchel was also a domestic league and cup winner at Paris Saint-Germain.
 Yet it was at Borussia Dortmund that Bayern's current tactician first gained global notoriety, the 50-year-old leading the Black-and-Yellows to DFB Cup glory having previously taken up the reins from Jürgen Klopp.
 When Bayern opted to bring an end to Julian Naglesmann's stint in charge late last season, they reached out to Tuchel, who quickly led the Bavarians to an 11th successive Bundesliga title.

 Tenure: 1 July 2021 - 24 March 2023